JvsonKee/Dime-CPSC471/README.md

 ## Frontend setup

-1. Inside of the "frontend" directory, run `npm install`
+1. Inside of the "client" directory, run `npm install`
 2. Then `npm start`

 ### Known issues: